 PUNJAB | Dental College, University College of Medicine & Dentistry | Lahore | 75 |

 Yes.
-You are supposed to clear it or else are not eligible for NUMS for 65%.
+You are supposed to clear it or else are not eligible for NUMS.

 There are many ways you can avoid procrastination.
 Firstly, make sure your phone or other distractions are away and out of sight.
 You can also ask your friends and family to not disturb you for any reason.
 Secondly, make sure you identify your weakness.
 Then, set goals and priorities for the topics that need to be worked on more so.
 Also, set deadlines.
 At the end of the day, don't overwork yourself too much, and make sure to give yourself rewards for following through with the deadlines and goals.